West Virginia Training for Trainers

 - Learn new tools that are easily adapted, principles of workshop design, skills for working with diversity and a better understanding of how to use experiential education methods effectively.

-We encourage participants to come with someone they work or volunteer with.
-We have found that when participants attend in teams, they're able to better apply the skills and frameworks they learn when they return.
-Due to growing interest in this training opportunity, we will be unable to accept more than 3 people per group.
+We also encourage participants to apply with someone they work or volunteer with.
+We have found that when participants attend in teams, they’re able to better apply the skills and frameworks they learn when they return home.

 Finally, this workshop is full of chances to practice group process design and facilitation concepts for your home context.
 Organizers who are actively working with a group will get more out of the event.

 The workshop begins with dinner and registration at 6PM on Thursday and runs until 6PM Saturday.
 The workshop hours for each day are as follows:

 - Thursday–start 6PM, end between 9PM and 10PM, dinner provided

 - Friday–start 9AM, end between 9PM and 10PM, breakfast, lunch and dinner provided